 How to Minimise

 suitable courses.
-Check with the council
+Check with the local council

 for free, helpful resources.

 Free access to 100 acres of organic farm and meadowland

 How to Exploit